kengz/aiva-doc/source/index.html.md

 **AIVA** (A.I.
 Virtual Assistant): General-purpose virtual assistant for developers.

-It is a **bot-generalization**: you can implement any features, use it simultaneously on the major platforms, and code in multiple languages.
+It is a **bot-generalization**: you can implement any features, use with major AI tools, deploy across platforms, and code in multiple languages.

 | AIVA is | Details |